The boys are doing standardized testing online this week. This is the time of year that I

 We’ve been on a journey to living a simpler life over the last several years.
 It has brought about great joy and peace.
-I am richly and abundantly blessed to have a strong, godly husband who desires to be the spiritual leader in our home, to have six children (albeit three of them are stuck in Africa) and to be able to stay home and educate them myself.
+I am richly and abundantly blessed to have a strong, godly husband who desires to be the spiritual leader in our home, to have six children and to be able to stay home and educate them myself.
 The last ten years have gone by so fast, I can’t even imagine sending them to school for 40 hours each week.
 We serve together, work together, cook together, read and learn together, travel together, spend time with family and friends, and of course worship together.
 Even with all of this, we still find things to complain and dispute about.

 What if we eliminated complaining from our lives?
 What if our homes were void of whining and disputing?
 Would we automatically become more thankful with the absence of complaining?

 I am on a mission to find out!

 As we sat around the breakfast table this morning I introduced “Thankfulness Bootcamp”.

 For the next seven days we’re going to work hard toward complete elimination of complaints in hopes of cultivating thankfulness in our home and in our hearts.
 We’re also going to work toward memorizing the scripture verses at the beginning of the post.
 Garbage in, garbage out.
 Praise in, praise out.
 If we fill our hearts with the truth of His word and His commands to be thankful and content in all things, then out of the overflow of our hearts our mouths will speak!